HPCarey/pt-booking/TESTING.md

     ![responsive](static/readme/testing/responsive.png)

-* The site was shown to be fully responsive, readble and functional on all of the tested devices.
+* The site was shown to be fully responsive, readable and functional on all of the tested devices.
-* One minot issue showed up with the buttons on the update form page which did not display side by side but rather one above the other on the Surface Pro, iPad mini, iPad Air and the Galaxy fold.
-This appeared tp be a minor issue only affecting UI design and not functionalit yor readability.
+* One minor issue showed up with the buttons on the update form page which did not display side by side but rather one above the other on the Surface Pro, iPad mini, iPad Air and the Galaxy fold.
+This appeared to be a minor issue only affecting UI design and not functionality or readability.
 On most devices it displayed correctly.

 * Site resposivity was also tested on Amiresponsive as seen in the README.
 * I also included some screenshots of features in mobile size in the user story testing to show the responsive design.